concerned3rdparty/contactsMongoApp/README.txt

 Usage of console commands :

+Note: A mongodb instance has to be already running at hos before running the app.

 sbt "run load xmlFile\c.cml"  // load an xml file to a mongodb collection sbt "run load xmlFile"        // load all xml files under xmlFile directory to to a mongodb collection sbt "run find ahmet"          // searchs for a contact with the name field ahmet in a mongodb collection